avlcodemonkey/Folly/Folly.Web/Assets/README.md

 All styling for the project uses native browser functionality with no LESS/SASS.
 Modern browsers support nested CSS, so it's pretty easy to avoid LESS/SASS now.

 Custom versions of `chota` and `luxbar` are added as git submodules.
 These versions have a feature set trimmed down to just what is needed here, and use browser native functionality instead of SASS.
 They should change infrequently so submodules seem like a good choice.
+Initialize submodules using `git submodule update --init --recursive`.
+Update submodules using `git submodule update --remote`.

 It is possible to use the CSS without a build step if needed.
 But the build will create sourcemaps that make debugging with the bundled/minified version easy still.